Erlang-Enclave-Thesis/graphene-erlang/README.md

 # Graphene Erlang/OTP
 Copyright 2020 Ericsson AB

+All Rights Reserved

-The files contained in this repository is *not* open source.
+The files contained in this repository is *not* open source, as in that the source is licensed in a permissive license.

 This repo is used as a starting point in getting Erlang/OTP to run in Graphene SGX and for easier getting help from the Graphene developers in